Empowering Online/Hybrid Teaching and Learning (EOTL)

-The Empowering Online Teaching and Learning (EOTL) course is an online, asynchronous program intended to provide faculty with an overview of online teaching and learning, applicable for both online and hybrid courses.
-ITDS offers this course multiple times per year.
+The Empowering Online/Hybrid Teaching and Learning (EOTL) course is an online, asynchronous program intended to provide faculty with an overview of online teaching and learning, applicable for both online and hybrid courses.
+ITDS offers this course in a three-week format multiple times per year.
+Upcoming sessions are:

 The EOTL program is conducted in Canvas and includes the following topics:

 - Online/Hybrid Learning Assessments

 We also offer a Canvas track to strengthen your mastery of instructional technologies.
 This track includes foundational workshops delivered both face-to-face and online.
 Additional details can be found in the Canvas section of our Training Offerings page.

 From the fall of 2012, when the first cohort was offered, through the spring of 2020, ITDS has offered more than 25 cohorts totaling over 600 faculty registrants, across colleges and departments.
 Approximately 80% of faculty participants surveyed rated their overall satisfaction with the program as excellent or good (81%).

 Faculty shared the following comments on the program through the course evaluations: